SUTDNLP/NNTransitionSegmentor/README.md

 NNTransitionSegmentor
 ======
 NNTransitionSegmentor is a package for Word Segmentation using neural networks based on package [LibN3L](https://github.com/SUTDNLP/LibN3L).
-The current version is a re-implementation of segmentor in ZPar
+The current version is a re-implementation of segmentor in ZPar.
+What is the transition-based framework with beam-search decoding?
+Please see our ACL2014 tutorial: [Syntactic Processing Using Global Discriminative Learning and Beam-Search Decoding](http://ir.hit.edu.cn/~mszhang/yue&meishan&ting[T8].pdf)

 Performance
 ======